jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 The chosen technology stack that satisfies the above requirements is:

-- IAC Provisioning tool:  Terraform
+- IaC Provisioning tool:  Terraform
 - Hosting platform for the blogging website:  AWS S3
 - CDN for the blogging website:  AWS Cloudfront
 - Blogging platform:  [Hexo](https://hexo.io/)